filakhtov/gentoo-use-docs/media-libs/mesa.md

 This flag should only be enabled if there is a need to debug the Mesa libraries/drivers or applications linked against them.

 ### dri3
-Pass the `-Ddri3=true` option to the meson build command.
+Pass the `-Ddri3=enabled` option to the meson build command.
 Enable support for the DRI3 (Direct Rendering Infrastructure 3) extension that utilizes the DMA-BUF (Direct Memory Access Buffer Sharing API) feature to pass buffer objects between X Server and DRI client using file descriptors over the old and insecure GEM (Graphics Execution Manager) buffer sharing mechanism.

 This flag should be enabled if target systems runs the X Server.

 ### egl
-Pass the `-Degl=true` option to the meson build script.
+Pass the `-Degl=enabled` and `-Dglvnd=true` options to the meson build script.
 Build and install the `libEGL` library that provides the EGL API entry points and helper functions for use by the drivers.
 EGL API handles graphics context management, surface/buffer binding, and rendering synchronization and enables high-performance, accelerated, mixed-mode 2D and 3D rendering for the Embedded-System Graphics.
 This feature is formerly known as Eagle.

 This flag should be enabled on embedded systems that support Khronos rendering APIs, such as OpenGL ES or OpenVG.